nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `friends` will match `Friends`
 * At least one tag must be provided.
-* The order of the keywords does not matter. e.g. `t/friends t/family` will match `t/family t/friends`
+* The order of the keywords does not matter. e.g. `t/friends t/family` will match `t/family t/friends`.
 * Only the tags is searched.
-* Only full tag name will be matched e.g. `friend` will not match `friends`
+* Only full tag name will be matched. e.g. `friend` will not match `friends`.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `t/friends t/family` will return any contact tagged with `friend` or `family`.
 </box>